laravel/docs/facades.md

 - a facade class
 - updated configurations

 Let's look at an example.
-Here we have a class that can be referenced as \PaymentGateway\Payment.
+Here we have a class that can be referenced as `\PaymentGateway\Payment`.

 	namespace PaymentGateway;